McLargo/mkdown-docs/README.md

 In my case, I installed using `poetry`.
 First time, execute: `poetry init`.
 If second, execute: `poetry install`.

-After initialize the project, run to enter the virtualenv: `poetry shell`
+After initialize the project, run to enter the virtualenv: `poetry shell`.

 To add new mdkocs as a dependency, run: `poetry add mkdocs`